jwodder/query-issues/README.md

     cargo run [--release] -p orgs-with-issues -- [<options>] <owner> ...

-Performs a paginated batch query to fetch all (public etc.) repositories belonging to the owners specified on the command line; for each repository, the first page of open issues is also queried at the same time.
+`orgs-with-issues` performs a paginated batch query to fetch all (public etc.) repositories belonging to the owners specified on the command line; for each repository, the first page of open issues is also queried at the same time.
 Then, all repositories that still have more open issues are queried repeatedly in batches to get their remaining pages of open issues.

 The key difference from `orgs-then-issues` is that this command fetches a page of issues for each repository as part of the same requests that fetch the repositories themselves.

-If an `-o <path>`/`--outfile <path>` option is given on the command line, all fetched issue information is dumped to `<path>` as JSON Lines at end of execution.

-Outputs to stderr the number of repositories fetched, the number of open issues fetched, the elapsed time, and (if possible) the number of API rate limit points used.
+The program logs to stderr the number of repositories fetched, the number of open issues fetched, the elapsed time, and (if possible) the number of API rate limit points used.

+### Options

+- `-B <int>`/`--batch-size <int>` — Set the number of sub-queries to make per GraphQL request [default: 50]

+- `-o <path>`/`--outfile <path>` — Dump fetched issue information to the given file as JSON Lines.  `<path>` may be `-` to write to standard output.

+- `-P <int>`/`--page-size <int>` — Set the number of items to request per page of results [default: 100]

 `update-issues`